Fact Sheet C2

 Extract of a notice paper

-3 OFFSHORE PETROLEUM AND GREENHOUSE GAS STORAGE BILL 2010 — Second reading — Resumption of debate (Mr Scott).
+3 PRIMARY INDUSTRIES LEGISLATION AMENDMENT BILL 2019 — Second reading — Resumption of debate (Ms McLeish).

 A bill becomes public when the minister in charge of it makes a second reading speech.
 Each bill has an explanatory memorandum that explains the clauses in the bill.
 Both the bill and the explantory memorandum are available from our website.
 Choose bill from the alphabetical list, then click on the link to download either the bill or explanatory memorandum.